n0ot/clocktower/README.md

     brew install portaudio

 Installation instructions will vary across different operating systems, and you may need to build from source.

+With Go, the PortAudio development headers, and git-lfs installed, run

     go get -u github.com/n0ot/clocktower